 These recipes make up full meals without any animals.
 Whether you're aiming to cut down on meat consumption, or you follow a vegan or vegetarian diet, this is your one-pot guide to veg-friendly Instant Pot success.

 For a lighter, plant-based pasta dish, this vegan Instant Pot mac and cheese is made with dairy-free cashew sauce and artichokes and is velvety, creamy and full of flavor.
 Enjoy this healthier version in about 35 minutes.
 Recipe from Instant Pot Eats.

 This dish is a bit reminiscent of Italian Caponata with a twist.
 It's bursting with beautiful, creamy eggplant, Thai chilies, red wine vinegar, fresh basil, and olives.
 It's good on its own or served over some quinoa, couscous, or rice.
 Recipe from Viva La Food.

 Lock in the flavors of summer with this fancy pants risotto.
 It features the best of the warm-weather bounty from sweet corn to ripe, cherry tomatoes.
 Risotto generally requires just one pot, but lots of stirring.
 Skip the hard work altogether with this gorgeous, rich, and refreshing dish.
-Check out more of our favorite pressure cooker risotto recipes.
+Recipe from Kitschen Cat.

 Skip takeaway for this perfect lo mein at home.
 This recipe is meat-free and vegan-friendly, loaded with fresh veggies and rice noodles, so it's also gluten-free.
 Winning!
 You could also swap out soy sauce for Tamari (wheat-free) or coconut aminos which is both wheat-free and soy-free.
 Recipe from Slap Dash Mom.